kparc/kcc/README.md

 #### rank

 Function rank is another way of saying *valence*, a fancy word that describes a simple idea that is extremely important to be understood well.
 Rank of an operator or a function is basically the maximum count of arguments they take.
-Two functions shown above have ranks of 3 and 1, respectively.
+Two functions shown above have ranks of 3 and 1 respectively.

 Two specific ranks are so important that they have their own names.
 A function or an operator that takes...

-* one argument is **monadic**
+* one argument is called **monadic**
-* two arguments is **dyadic**
+* two arguments is called **dyadic**

-As you will see, the vast majority of native operators in 𝒌 have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.
+As you will see, the majority of native operators in 𝒌 have exactly two completely different meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.

-For example, when you used your first ever 𝒌 operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received exactly *two* operands to work on, left and right, so it was inferred to be `dyadic x+y plus`.
+For example, when you used your first ever 𝒌 operator in the expression `2+2`, you have used the `+` operator in a dyadic context since it received *two* operands to work on, left and right, so it was inferred to be `dyadic x+y plus`.
 The `monadic +x flip` will be introduced later, and has an entirely different meaning.

 #### projections